cs2103jan2016-t16-3j/CS2103_Software_Engineering_ProjectUrgenda/docs/developer guide.md

 ## Parser Class
 # Storage Component
 ![Storage](/docs/UML Diagrams/Storage.png)
-> Structure of Storage component
+> Figure 4: Structure of Storage component

 The Storage component is accessible through the `Storage` class using the facade pattern, where it handles and directs file manipulation using the respective classes.
 ## Storage Class